Whakataukī (proverb): Titiro whakamuri kia anga whakamua/Look to the past to move forward.

 In Flourish Kia Puāwai, the charitable social enterprise created by Michelle, Mark and Sharon, we are trying to live and meet our obligations as a partner in Te Tiriti o Waitangi.
 We are attempting to embed cross-cultural values and tikanga in everything we do.
 In our Regenerative Communities Action Research Pilot, we are learning and practicing being a Treaty partner in undertaking a Regenerative approach, which is a holistic, healing and relationship-based method.

-King George V Reserve in St Martins/Opāwā/Hillsborough junction, utilising and revitalising the Reserve as a place where community and nature meet.
+The first part of the project with the local community that surrounds King George V Reserve in St Martins/Opāwā/Hillsborough junction, utilising and revitalising the Reserve as a place where community and nature meet.
 We want to enhance local community relationships and raise awareness of and commitment to the value of a flourishing local natural environment, working in partnership with local Hapū (sub tribe), schools and organisations, hosting workshops, walks and events.
 Check out our Regenerative Communities mahi.

 Actions: